Cover design by Claudia Carlson

 The Empty Notebook began its life as a very literal metaphor for a few weeks of what I thought was writer’s block, but was really the struggle of an eccentric persona to take over my working life.
 It won.
 And for the next three years everything I wrote came to me in the voice of the Empty Notebook, who, as the notebook began to fill itself, became rather opinionated, changed gender, alternately acted as bully and victim, had many bizarre adventures in exotic locales and developed a somewhat politically-incorrect attitude.
 It then began to steal the voices and forms of other poets and tried to immortalize itself in various poetry reviews.
 It is now thrilled to collect itself in one slim volume.

-“Glacomo Leopardi, the great Italian poet, once wrote that great works of art, ‘even when they give a perfect likeness of the.
-Nullity of things always serve as a consolation, rekindling enthusiasm.’
+“Giacomo Leopardi, the great Italian poet, once wrote that great works of art, ‘even when they give a perfect likeness of the nullity of things, always serve as a consolation, rekindling enthusiasm.’
 That is precisely what Susan Thomas’ incredibly original Empty Notebook poems do.
 By turns ironic, tragic, comic and filled with the paradoxical gusto of pathos, Thomas’ poems show us a way to start for nothing and claim everything.
 This is a major work in the tradition of Popa and Zbigniew Herbert whose landscape is the imagined world that mirrors, and, more, ironically completes our own.”

 —Richard Jackson. author of Heartwolf and Alive All Day